Welcome to the website for the Bushfire Front Inc (BFF) of Western Australia.

 The standard of fire management in WA has declined to a dangerous level.
 Unless urgent action is taken to improve it, WA is headed for a major fire disaster, and one much worse than the 2010 Toodyay fire that destroyed 38 homes.

 We came perilously close to a Canberra-style disaster in the Perth Hills in 2005.
 We learnt nothing from that event, so we had the 2011 Roleystone disaster, and then, soon after, the Margaret River fire.
 In 2014 another damaging bushfire occurred at Stoneville.
 In 2015, we saw major bushfires in forest country at Boddington and Northcliffe.
 The latter caused huge damage to beautiful regrowth karri forest.
+The total area of those fires was almost as great as the area burnt in the 1961 fire disaster, as this graph shows.

 While we can improve the situation with better planning, better coordination between agencies and more on-ground resources, all it needs in WA is the right combination of severe fire weather and the high fuel loads now common in the South West and we could have a disaster of Victorian magnitude on our hands.
 We can’t control the weather but we can control the fuel loads – but it is not happening to the extent necessary.